swift-server-community/APNSwift/README.md

 - Provides proper error messages that APNS might respond with.
 - Uses custom/non dependency implementations of JSON Web Token specific to APNS (using [rfc7519](https://tools.ietf.org/html/rfc7519)
 - Imports OpenSSL for SHA256 and ES256
-- Reads your `.p8` APNS Push key from local file.
+- Provides an interface for signing your Push Notifications
 - Signs your token request
 - Sends push notifications to a specific device.
 - [Adheres to guidelines Apple Provides.](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns)